0xcert/framework/docs/api/ethereum.md

 ### isUnsafeRecipientId(ledgerId)

-A `synchronous` class instance `function` which returns `true` when the provided `id` is listed among unsafe recipient ids on the provided.
+A `synchronous` class instance `function` which returns `true` when the provided `id` is listed among unsafe recipient IDs on the provider.

 **Arguments:**